isomerpages/pmo-nptd/_our-population/1-population-trends/1a-marriage-&-parenthood.md

 ![Citizen marriages chart](/images/Citizens-marriages-chart.png)

-On average, there were also more citizen babies were born between 2015 and 2019, than the preceding five-year period (2010 and 2014).
+On average, there were also more citizen babies born between 2015 and 2019, than the preceding five-year period (2010 and 2014).

 ![Citizen births chart](/images/Citizens-births-chart.png)